SafeAuto: Knowledge-Enhanced Safe Autonomous Driving with Multimodal Foundation Models: Experiments

-\textbf{Baselines.} (a) On the \textit{BDD-X} dataset, we compare our method with several baselines: (1) \textit{ADAPT}~\citep{jin2023adapt}, a state-of-the-art video transformer-based method that provides high-level and low-level answers using two separate branches; (2) \textit{DriveGPT4}~\citep{xu2024drivegpt4}, the first work to provide both high-level action descriptions and low-level vehicle control signals in an end-to-end fashion using an MLLM; and (3) \textit{RAGDriver}~\citep{yuan2024rag}, a state-of-the-art method that leverages triplet loss to train multimodal retrieval models for autonomous driving. (b) For the \textit{DriveLM} dataset, we use: (1) \textit{DriveLM-Agent}, the current state-of-the-art method that employs graph-based visual question answering to improve high-level responses and uses motion tokenization for low-level prediction; (2) \textit{UniAD}~\citep{hu2023planning}, the state-of-the-art method on the nuScenes dataset used here for comparing low-level predictions----we consider two versions: UniAD (Full), which utilizes the entire historical video input, and UniAD (Single), a variant modified to use only the current frame's input for a fair comparison; and (3) \textit{BLIP-RT-2}, which fine-tunes BLIP-2~\citep{li2023blip} on the DriveLM data and utilizes trajectory tokenization as proposed in RT-2~\citep{brohan2023rt}.
+\textbf{Baselines.} (a) On the \textit{BDD-X} dataset, we compare our method with several baselines: (1) \textit{ADAPT}~\citep{jin2023adapt}, a state-of-the-art video transformer-based method that provides high-level and low-level answers using two separate branches; (2) \textit{TimeLLM}~\citep{jin2024time}, which repurposes frozen large language models for general time series forecasting by reprogramming numerical inputs into text-based patches; (3) \textit{DriveGPT4}~\citep{xu2024drivegpt4}, the first work to provide both high-level action descriptions and low-level vehicle control signals in an end-to-end fashion using an MLLM; and (4) \textit{RAGDriver}~\citep{yuan2024rag}, a state-of-the-art method that leverages triplet loss to train multimodal retrieval models for autonomous driving. (b) For the \textit{DriveLM} dataset, we use: (1) \textit{DriveLM-Agent}, the current state-of-the-art method that employs graph-based visual question answering to improve high-level responses and uses motion tokenization for low-level prediction; (2) \textit{UniAD}~\citep{hu2023planning}, the state-of-the-art method on the nuScenes dataset used here for comparing low-level predictions----we consider two versions: UniAD (Full), which utilizes the entire historical video input, and UniAD (Single), a variant modified to use only the current frame's input for a fair comparison; and (3) \textit{BLIP-RT-2}, which fine-tunes BLIP-2~\citep{li2023blip} on the DriveLM data and utilizes trajectory tokenization as proposed in RT-2~\citep{brohan2023rt}.

 \textbf{Metrics.} (a) For the \textit{BDD-X} dataset, we adopt widely used metrics for high-level prediction, including 4-gram BLEU (B4)~\citep{papineni2002bleu}, METEOR (M)~\citep{banerjee2005meteor}, and CIDEr (C)~\citep{vedantam2015cider}.
 For low-level prediction, we use the Root Mean Square Error (RMSE) for both steering angle (in degrees) and speed (in meters per second).
 We also present ``tolerant accuracy" metrics, $A_{\delta}$, representing the accuracy of predictions when binarized as being within a tolerance threshold $\delta$ of the ground truth. (b) For the \textit{DriveLM} dataset, the high-level behavior questions are multiple-choice problems concerning speed and steering.
 We report the overall accuracy, as well as individual accuracies for speed and steering predictions.
 For low-level trajectory prediction, we use the Average Displacement Error (ADE), as in UniAD, which indicates the average $\ell_2$ distance between the predicted trajectory and the ground truth trajectory and is calculated as the average of the errors at the 1st, 2nd, and 3rd seconds.